Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Experimental Settings

 \subsection{Datasets}

 We train and evaluate the model on the media bias detection dataset from \citet{baly-etal-2020-detect}.
-We use the \texttt{media-based} split to evaluate generalization between news outlets with two modifications:\footnote{Because the dataset reported in the paper is different to the one released on GitHub, we re-balance it according to the statistics reported in the paper.} First, we deleted 425 news outlets with less than 50 articles to make sure that the model is not memorizing the writing style of certain mediums.
+Unlike \citet{baly-etal-2020-detect}, we build two test sets to test the performance gap upon two test sets rather than pursuing the higher accuracy in a single test set.
+We use the \texttt{media-based} split to evaluate the generalization between news outlets to which the model is trained and tested with two modifications:\footnote{Because the dataset reported in the paper significantly differs from the published files, we re-balance the data ourselves.}

+First, we deleted 425 news outlets with less than 50 articles to ensure that the model is not memorizing the writing style of certain mediums.
 For the remaining mediums, we merged news outlets from the same company, such as "CNN" and "CNN (Web News)" to prevent overlapping between the train set and the others.

 Second, we made a balanced dataset with respect to both data size and news outlets.
-We selected four news outlets for each bias class to make our test sets.
-As the number of articles varied by news outlets, we selected 50 articles and 60 articles from each news outlet for the valid set and test set respectively.
-For the train set, we sampled 7,300 articles from each side regardless of the news outlets to preserve the train data size.
-Dataset statistics and corresponding list of news outlets are provided in Table~\ref{tab:data-stat} and Appendix~\ref{ap:list}.
+We selected four news outlets for each class to make our test sets.
+As the number of articles varied by news outlets, we selected 50 and 60 articles from each news outlet for Test Set 1 and 2, respectively.
+We sampled 7,300 articles from each side regardless of the news outlets to preserve the train data size for the train set.
+Dataset statistics and the list of news outlets for each set are provided in Table~\ref{tab:data-stat} and Appendix~\ref{ap:list}.